 If you have chest pains (which continue for 15 minutes at rest) call 999 and seek urgent medical attention.
 The surgery is not equipped to deal with these medical situations.

 Appointments by phone can be booked from 8.30am each morning Monday - Friday

 During the week you can also Use E-consult on the website which ensures a response by the end of the next working day - and usually the same day.

-We have started to re-introduce on-line booking of appointments.
+We also have appointment available for on-line booking.
 However these will be monitored to ensure that the bookings are appropriate to the clinician.

 For all minor illnesses you should ask for a minor illness appointment.
 These are with Advanced Nurse Practitioners or Physician Associates who can diagnose and prescribe.
 This leaves the GPs free to see acute and complex problems.